survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 ### What Files to Publish to npm?

 Even though a project can contain a lot of files, not all of them should be published.
 Besides wasting bandwidth, this can leak personal files to a public registry.
-This is the reason why it is an excellent idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at *package.json* and enumerate which files and directories you want to publish.
+This is the reason why it is a good idea to maintain a [files](https://docs.npmjs.com/files/package.json#files) array at *package.json* and enumerate which files and directories you want to publish.

 You can't find an official recommendation on what files to publish.
 That said, there are some points to consider as [discussed in Stack Overflow](https://stackoverflow.com/questions/25124844/should-i-npmignore-my-tests).